valkey-io/valkey-doc/topics/cluster-tutorial.md

     # Starting a failover election for epoch 7545.
     # Failover election won: I'm the new primary.

-Clients sending commands to the primary are blocked during the failover.
+Clients sending write commands to the primary are blocked during the failover.
 When the primary sends its replication offset to the replica, the replica waits to reach the offset on its side.
 When the replication offset is reached, the failover starts, and the old primary is informed about the configuration switch.
 When the switch is complete, the clients are unblocked on the old primary and they are redirected to the new primary.

 **Note:**
 To promote a replica to primary, it must first be known as a replica by a majority of the primaries in the cluster.